-The story of GB’s first women’s team: Subversion, scandal & skill
+The story of England’s first women’s team: Subversion, scandal & skill

 It’s 1881, and the players are all women, who flee the fracas in horse-drawn coaches, naturally.

 The match at the Shawfield Ground in Glasgow was attended by over 5,000 spectators and is thought to be one of the very first international women’s games, though sadly curtailed before a result could be reached.

 That the match’s organiser, the legendary Mrs Graham, who played in goal for Scotland, had the foresight to use a pseudonym tells you of the reception she expected for her endeavours.
 In the 19th century, women playing football was a subversive act.

 On the eve of the suffragette movement, women were beginning to renegotiate their standing and the actions of the Shawfield mob were a response to a question echoed across Victorian society – what is a woman’s purpose now?